-WhatsApp Messenger is an incredibly popular app for the iPhone, connecting over one billion active members around the world every day.
-It lets you send messages to your friends, or to groups of friends, over Wi-Fi or 4G, thereby saving on your phone bill (although you may still end up paying for the data if you go over your limit, so don't go crazy!)
+WhatsApp is an incredibly popular iPhone app, connecting more than a billion active members around the world every day.
+It lets you send messages to friends, or groups of friends, over Wi-Fi or 4G and make savings on your phone bill.
+(Of course, you may end up paying for data if you go over your limit, so don't go crazy!)

-The sad thing is that the app is only available for iPhone.
-There isn't one for the iPad or iPod touch.
+The sad thing is that WhatsApp is only available for iPhone.
+There isn't a version of the app for the iPad (or iPod touch).

 But don't despair.
-In this tutorial, we show you how to use WhatsApp Messenger on the iPad (or iPod touch) using WhatsApp Web.
-This connects to the WhatsApp account on your iPhone and forwards the messages on to your iPad, allowing you to send and receive messages, pictures and videos.
-It's not native WhatsApp on the iPad, but it's the next best thing.
+In this tutorial, we show you how to use WhatsApp on the iPad using WhatsApp Web.
+This service connects to the WhatsApp account on your iPhone (or Android device) and forwards the messages on to your iPad, allowing you to send and receive messages, pictures and videos.
+It's not quite native WhatsApp on the iPad, but it's the next best thing.

 - Those on iOS 12 and earlier will be taken to the WhatsApp home page instead.
-To solve this, tap and hold the refresh button, to the right of the website address.
-After a second or two, you should see an option that says 'Load desktop site' - tap it.
+To solve this, tap and hold the refresh button to the right of the website address.
+After a second or two, tap the option that appears saying 'Load desktop site'.

-Step 3) The page should reload and display the familiar WhatsApp Web interface displaying the QR code to pair with your iPhone.
-Using your iPhone, head to Settings > WhatsApp Web and scan the QR code to pair the two devices.
+- You'll now see the familiar WhatsApp Web interface, complete with a QR code to pair with your iPhone.
+Open the iPhone's Settings, go to WhatsApp Web, and scan the code to pair the two devices.

-Step 4) Success!
-The page should reload and display all your recent messages along with any media or voice notes sent to you.
+- The page should now load and display all your recent WhatsApp messages, along with any media or voice notes.

-The second limitation is that unlike when the service is used on a Mac or PC, notifications from web browsers aren't supported on iOS so you won't receive notifications of incoming messages.
 Apart from that and a few small bugs, however, the service is pretty easy to use and a great alternative for WhatsApp users keen to access the service on iPad.